mackelab/fnope/README.md

-# fnope
+# Fourier Neural Operators for Posterior Estimation (FNOPE)

-Coming soon: Code for the preprint "FNOPE: Simulation-based inference on function spaces with Fourier Neural Operators"
+This repository is a work in progress.
+Code and documentation will be added soon.